-You can spend a small fortune buying the hottest networking equipment on the market, but it won’t make a lick of difference if the Internet connection that feeds your home is inadequate.
-Unfortunately, there’s very little you can do to make your broadband Internet service provider’s (ISP) connection reliably fast, but what you can do is make sure you’re subscribed to the plan that promises the right speed and data allowance for your needs.
+You can spend a small fortune buying the hottest networking equipment on the market, but it won’t make a lick of difference if the internet connection that feeds your home is inadequate.
+Unfortunately, there’s very little you can do to make your broadband internet service provider’s (ISP) connection reliably fast, but what you can do is make sure you’re subscribed to the plan that promises the right speed and data allowance for your needs.
 Netflix recommends 5 Mbps of bandwidth for an HD stream and 25 Mbps for those streaming in Ultra HD (these quotes are higher than the actual requirements – that’s just Netflix playing it safe).
 But that doesn’t mean that’s all you’ll need.

 To put things in perspective, consider what Netflix says about how much data its movies and TV shows can take up.
-The company claims that one hour of its HD programming eats up about 3GB of data — Ultra HD content bumps that up to about 7 GB per hour.
+The company claims that one hour of HD programming eats up about 3GB of data — 4K Ultra HD content bumps that up to about 7 GB per hour.
 Use those numbers as a rough estimate for any other video platforms you use.

 Some ISPs have moved to lifting caps as a rule, but offer savings to customers who opt into accepting one.
 These plans are usually offered to those who pay for slower connections (15Mbps or lower) and don’t use a lot of data anyway.
 Those plans aren’t ideal for anyone that relies on a lot of streaming HD content.

-Once you’ve got the Internet service coming into your home locked down, you need to make sure it doesn’t take a nosedive the second it comes through the wall.
+Once you’ve got the internet service coming into your home locked down, you need to make sure it doesn’t take a nosedive the second it comes through the wall.
 To do this, you need high-quality networking gear.
-Good news: You don’t have to spend a mountain of cash to get it.
+The good news is, you don’t have to spend a mountain of cash to get it.

 The modems that ISPs supply generally aren’t bad.
-Just make sure the model they’re offering you supports DOCSIS 3.0 — the latest protocol for cable modems — for the best possible speeds.
+Just make sure the model they’re offering supports DOCSIS 3.0 — the latest protocol for cable modems — for the best possible speeds.
 (Pricier modems have DOCSIS 3.1, but that won’t benefit the typical homeowner.)
-If you want to buy your own, potentially saving you up to $80 a month, ask your ISP for a list of approved modems.
-Here’s Comcast’s list, and Time Warner’s.
+If you want to buy your own, potentially saving $20-30 or more each month, ask your ISP for a list of approved modems.
+Here’s Comcast’s list, and Time Warner’s for reference.

 If you’re planning on doing a lot of HD or Ultra HD streaming, consider the stealth bomber-esque Netgear Nighthawk X10 or the slightly cheaper Linksys WRT AC3200.
 We’ve got an entire list of the best routers, too, if you want more guidance.
-Some of these models don’t come cheap, averaging over $200, but they are ideal for heavy video streamers thanks to high performance and intuitive interfaces that let you customize and prioritize how your bandwidth is used.
+Some of these models don’t come cheap, but they’re ideal for heavy video streaming thanks to high performance and intuitive interfaces that let you customize and prioritize how your bandwidth is used.

 Wire it up!

-While most streaming video devices support 802.11n Wi-Fi right now, nearly all of them also support a wired Ethernet connection that is both more reliable and uninhibited by Wi-Fi’s bandwidth limitations.
+While most streaming video devices support 802.11ac Wi-Fi right now, lots of them also have Ethernet ports for a wired connection that’s more reliable and uninhibited by Wi-Fi’s bandwidth limitations.
 Ideally, you could plug your devices directly into your router or an Ethernet switch, but if your devices aren’t right next to your router and you don’t have Ethernet cable strung throughout the home, you might think going wireless is the only real option.

 The same is possible with Wi-Fi extenders that pull in a wireless signal and connect to nearby devices via Ethernet for the added boost.
-Powerline adapters have the edge because there is no latency in the connection, whereas extenders could be affected by signal or range limitations (this is less of a problem with 802.11ac).
+Powerline adapters have the edge because there is no latency in the connection, whereas extenders could be affected by signal or range limitations (though this is less of a problem since the advent of 802.11ac).

 Cost vs. benefit

 Upgrading your home network to accommodate all the streaming you’d like to do is going to incur some upfront costs.
-An upgrade in service from your ISP, a new dependable router (and modem, if necessary) and possibly a powerline adapter or Wi-Fi range extender will incur expenditures, but the investment should pay off in the long term.
+An upgrade in service from your ISP, a new dependable router (and modem, if necessary) and possibly a powerline adapter or Wi-Fi range extender adds up to a pretty penny, but the investment should pay off in the long term.